 How You Can Redeem Your Writing Time

 That’s one reason I have been a longtime advocate of doing book research independently of writing.
 Get all your research done before you start writing.
 You don’t need the distractions that come with simultaneously researching and writing.
 If discover you are missing some fact after you are in the writing phase, simply put a marker at that point in your writing, then fill in the blanks in your revision.

 The second thing a person can do is more general.
 If you have self-control issues, you can put a site blocker on your Internet web browser.
 For example, if you use Chrome, you can go to the Chrome Google web store and choose from the many site blockers they have available.

 They block the sites you are tempted to use.
 You select them.
 Most are time-triggered so you can block Facebook for four hours, for example.
-If you’re wise you’ll set it to eliminate temptation during the entire work period you have set aside whatever that time may be.
+If you’re wise you’ll set it to eliminate temptation during the entire work period you have set aside whatever that time that may be.

 The idea of a Christian cyberloafer is in direct conflict with the calling of a Christian writer.
 It is time to repent if you are a Christian writer and are a cyberloafer.